 Overview of Ethereum’s Smart Contract Traction

-The Development Environment for Web3 Apps
+The Development Environment in the Web3 Tech Stack

 Bitcoin Web3 Development Environment